Can facing the past transform the present?

 “Please,” I shout, jerking her neck, “you have to help me!”
 Her chin pokes up.
 Water runs into her nostrils.

 She must be too exhausted to move ― or to speak.
 We are face to face.
 Her clear blue eyes stare without seeing me.
 I yank the hood again.
 Her body shifts sideways.
 The dinghy thumps against her.
-I wince and let go off the hood.
+I wince and let go of the hood.
 The boat strikes her a second time.
 Right on the forehead, where the Band-Aid has been.
 The cut stopped bleeding a while ago.

 She floats, looking skyward again, unmoved, enduring the pain in silence while the water gushes over her face.
 Her beautiful face.
 Oh, if only I hadn’t come.
 “Stay in your room, Abbie, until I get you!” she had said.
 I didn’t obey.

-I try to grab her shoulder, but I can’t get a hold of the slippery rubber.
+I try to grab her shoulder, but I can’t get ahold of the slippery rubber.
 I try to seize her hair, but it swirls out of reach.
 I paddle with my hands, attempting to move the boat closer, but the sea tosses her farther and farther away ― away from me.

 “Mommy,” I scream.
 “Don’t leave me!”
 A wave leaps at my face.
 I blink and cough out water, and when I look for her again, she’s gone.